secureCodeBox/documentation/docs/user-guide/scanning-networks.md

 ## Introduction

-In this step-by-step tutorial we will go through all the required stages to set up network scanning with the secureCodeBox.
-We will first use **Nmap** to scan all devices for open ports and then see how to use *Cascading Rules* to follow up our port findings with a vulnerability scanner.
-In this tutorial we will mainly focus on a follow up ssh port cracking using **Ncrack**, but you will quickly notice that it's quite easy to configure the scanner for different ports to fit your needs.
+In this step-by-step tutorial, we will go through all the required stages to set up network scanning with the secureCodeBox.
+We will first use **Nmap** to scan all devices for open ports and then see how to use *Cascading Rules* to follow up on our port findings with a vulnerability scanner.
+In this tutorial, we will mainly focus on a follow-up ssh port cracking using **Ncrack**, but you will quickly notice that it's quite easy to configure the scanner for different ports to fit your needs.

 ## Setup

-For the sake of the tutorial we assume that you have your kubernetes cluster already up and running and that we can work in your default namespace.
+For the sake of the tutorial, we assume that you have your Kubernetes cluster already up and running and that we can work in your default namespace.

 If not done yet, **install the nmap scanner:**